john2exonets/NWS-IOT-Alerts/README.md

 I use the pm2 program to keep the sdrClient.js running all the time on the Raspberry Pi.
 I found this blog post to be very helpful in setting it all up: https://dev.to/bogdaaamn/run-your-nodejs-application-on-a-headless-raspberry-pi-4jnn

-The multimon-ng program can be found here: https://github.com/EliasOenal/multimon-ng Use of the rtl_fm program was inspired by this: https://www.raspberrypi.org/forums/viewtopic.php?t=11542
+The multimon-ng program can be found here: https://github.com/EliasOenal/multimon-ng <br>
+Use of the rtl_fm program was inspired by this: https://www.raspberrypi.org/forums/viewtopic.php?t=11542